bminortx/Buckshot/README.md

 - - - - - - - - -

-## WHO DIS ##
+## WHO IS THIS ##

 Author: Brandon Minor | gallimatrix ~at~ gmail.com | [bminortx.github.io](http://bminortx.github.io)

 Associated Acts: ARPG @ CU Boulder, [Replica Labs](http://www.replicalabs.com)

 If you'd like to work on the project, or point out anything grossly wrong, just reach out!
-I would love to make Buckshot a useful tool.
+I would love to make Buckshot a legitimately useful tool.

 - - - - - - - - -